-- Long QT syndrome - The QT interval is an area on an electrocardiogram (ECG) that represents the amount of time it takes the heart muscles to contract and recover.
+- Long QT syndrome – The QT interval is an area on an electrocardiogram (ECG) that represents the amount of time it takes the heart muscles to contract and recover.
 An individual with long QT syndrome has a longer-than-average QT interval.
-This increases the risk for life-threatening cases of ventricular tachycardia.
+This increases the risk of life-threatening cases of ventricular tachycardia.
 It is an inherited condition that requires medical treatment.

 - Bradyarrhythmias – Slow heart rhythms are often caused by disorders of the electrical conduction system of the heart.
 Sinus nodal dysfunction and heart block are types of bradyarrhythmia.
 These conditions may require treatment with a pacemaker.

-- Premature contractions - premature contractions may occur in the atria or ventricles of the heart.
-These are often felt as “skipped” heart beats.
+- Premature contractions – premature contractions may occur in the atria or ventricles of the heart.
+These are often felt as “skipped” heartbeats.
 Premature contractions of the atria are known as premature atrial contractions.
 This dysrhythmia is harmless and does not generally need treatment.
 Premature contractions of the ventricles are known as premature ventricular contractions (PVCs).
 Premature ventricular contractions are usually harmless and may be related to stress, caffeine use, nicotine use, excessive exercise, an electrolyte imbalance, or in some cases, underlying heart disease.

 - Wolff-Parkinson-White Syndrome (WPW) – This relatively rare syndrome occurs when there is an extra electrical pathway between the atria and ventricles.
 Wolff-Parkinson-White Syndrome may cause extra or rapid heartbeats and may lead to atrial fibrillation.
 As with long QT syndrome, WPW is an inherited condition.